jrfarrer/jrfarrer.github.io/_posts/2016-12-29-RStudio-Lightsail.md

 # Headless Dropbox

-I found that this setup was not too useful less I had data transfer to the Docker container running RStudio.
+I found that this setup was not too useful unless I had data transferring to the Docker container running RStudio.
 A good solution here is Dropbox.
-All my work is stored in Dropbox and I have a Dropbox account that runs on an EC2 instance and downloads course data from [Canvas](https://www.canvaslms.com/), the learning management system my university uses every half-hour.
-So, if my professor added an new .R file or dataset, I immediately had access in RStudio in the cloud.
+All my work is stored in Dropbox and I have a Dropbox account that runs on an EC2 instance and automatically downloads university course files from [Canvas](https://www.canvaslms.com/), the learning management system at my university.
+So, if my professor adds a new .R file or dataset, I immediately have access in RStudio on Lightsail.

 ## Install Python2.7

+We need to install python2.7 because the [python script](http://www.dropboxwiki.com/tips-and-tricks/using-the-official-dropbox-command-line-interface-cli) that Dropbox created is for python2.7.

 (1) Install a bunch of dependencies: